-The committee chair presents the committee's recommendation to the Dean who makes the final decision.
-The Dean's decision is submitted to the student via a letter sent to the student using the student's official Logan University e-mail.
+The committee chair presents the committee's recommendation to the Academic Dean or Associate Provost who makes the final decision.
+The Academic Dean or Provost's decision is submitted to the student via a letter sent to the student using the student's official Logan University e-mail.